leobeosab/stupyder.nvim/README.md

 ```

 ## Modes

-Stupyder has multiple "modes" which are just different ways of handling output from stdout and displaying it to the user (or yanking it directly to a register)
+Stupyder has multiple "modes," which are just different ways of handling output from stdout and displaying it to the user (or yanking it directly to a register).

 ### Virtual Text ( default )

 Creates virtual text below the code block.
 ![virtual lines  example](./media/windemo.png)

 ### Win(dow)

 Creates a new window and pumps the output into it.
 ![win example](./media/virtuallinesdemo.png)

 ### Yank

 Yanks the output to a user-specified register.
 Check the example config to see the different registers.
 ![yank example](./media/yankdemo.png)

 ### Change default mode

-You can set the default mode in the config
+You can set the default mode in the config.

 ```lua
 return {
   dir = "~/proj/stupyder.nvim/",